FluidTYPO3/fluidpages/README.md

 TYPO3 extension Fluidpages: Fluid Page Templates
 ================================================

-## Purpose
+## What is it?

-Enable page template selection á la TemplaVoila - but using Fluid templates.
+**Fluid Pages** enable page template selection and rendering á la TemplaVoila - but using Fluid templates.
+The feature was born in the extension FED and ported into this extension, making a very light (actually bordering on simple) extension.
+It uses Flux to enable highly dynamic configuration of variables used when rendering the template.

 ## What does it do?